Poste Italiane S p A : VOLUNTARY TENDER OFFERS ON ALL OF THE SHARES AND WARRANTS OF SOURCESENSE S.P.A. LAUNCHED BY POSTE ITALIANE S.P.A. | MarketScreener

 * * *

-The Offer Document will be filed with Consob and will be made available to the public for consultation at:
+The Offer Document has been filed with Consob and has been made available to the public for consultation at:

 the registered office of the Offeror in Rome, Viale Europa, n.
 190;